Your go-to resource for Competitor Analysis in Autonomous Vehicles

 Autonomous Trucks move from pilots to deployment

-Waymo’s desicion to shift away from autonomous trucking, the failure of Embark Trucks and its sale in May and TuSimple’s decision to seek a possible sale of its U.S. operations show consolidation in Autonomous Trucking market.
+However, the market is consolidating.
+Waymo’s decision to shift away from autonomous trucking, the failure of Embark Trucks and its sale in May and TuSimple’s decision to seek a possible sale of its U.S. operations show consolidation in Autonomous Trucking market.

 Copilot4D, the first foundation model that explicitly reasons in 3D space and the fourth dimension, time, learning remarkable capabilities for interacting and acting in a dynamic world, whether in simulation, like Waabi World, or in the physical world we live in.
 Waabi